Four day Introduction to Couples Counselling:

 To book a place, there is a non-refundable deposit of £100 payable now.
-The balance of £370 is payable one month before the course start date.
+The balance of £390 is payable one month before the course start date.
+The Early Bird Price of £470 is available until 31st December 2021.

 The course is integrative in nature and the ethical issues of couples counselling are also covered in detail to enable you to be a very capable practitioner.
 This course weaves threads of: